How to Pick the Best Certified Nursing Assistant Classes near Veteran Wyoming

-The Duties of a CNA
+The Duties of a Certified Nursing Assistant

 - Furnishing basic care to patients

-- Checking patient’s vital signs
+- Reading patient’s vital signs

 - Keeping a record of patient’s health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

-- Serving and assisting patients with meals
+- Serving and aiding patients with meals

 - Transferring patients to other rooms

 What to Ask CNA Training Programs

 More Nursing Aide Locations in Wyoming

-As of the census of 2010, there were 366 people, 144 households, and 90 families residing in the town.
-The population density was 263.3 inhabitants per square mile (101.7/km2).
-There were 171 housing units at an average density of 123.0 per square mile (47.5/km2).
-The racial makeup of the town was 91.5% White, 1.1% Asian, 6.0% from other races, and 1.4% from two or more races.
-Hispanic or Latino of any race were 9.3% of the population.
+As of the census of 2000, there were 28 people, 11 households, and 8 families residing in the CDP.
+The population density was 20.9 people per square mile (8.1/km²).
+There were 16 housing units at an average density of 12.0/sq mi (4.6/km²).
+The racial makeup of the CDP was 100.00% White.
+0.00% of the population was Hispanic or Latino of any race.